Almost everyone gets back pain at some time, but staying active, with the help of chiropractic treatment, may well be the best solution.

 Is it a slipped/prolapsed disc?

 Spinal discs are fibrous rings, containing a soft gel-like ‘cushion’, between each of your spinal bones (vertebrae).
 Discs cannot slip, because they are attached to the vertebrae, but the term ‘slipped disc’ can mean disc damage such as a bulge, a tear or rupture.
 The resulting pressure or irritation on the nerves that exit your spine can cause pain in your back, or ‘referred’ pain over an area, through which the nerves pass.
-Leg pain or sciatica can be caused by nerve irritation or pressure in the lower spine.
+Leg pain can be caused by nerve irritation or pressure in the lower spine.
 Your chiropractor will explain the cause of your pain.
 It may not be a ‘slipped disc’; many other problems have similar pain patterns.

 How long will chiropractic take to work?